wynn0123/cap/docs/guide/index.md

 :::

 ::: warning
-We're using the latest version of the library here for simplicity, but you should optimally pin a specific version to avoid breaking changes in the future.
+You should optimally pin a specific version to avoid breaking changes instead of using @latest
 :::

 Next, add the `<cap-widget>` component to your HTML.